cyberartemio/wardriver-pwnagotchi-plugin/README.md

  ![GitHub issues](https://img.shields.io/github/issues/cyberartemio/wardriver-pwnagotchi-plugin?style=flat-square)
  ![GitHub License](https://img.shields.io/github/license/cyberartemio/wardriver-pwnagotchi-plugin?style=flat-square)

 A simple plugin for wardriving on your pwnagotchi.
 It saves all networks seen by bettercap on files using CSV format compatible with WiGLE (not only the ones whose handshakes has been collected).
-Optionally, it can also automatically uploads sessions file on WiGLE.
+Optionally, it can also automatically uploads sessions file on WiGLE and you can keep a single database file with all the networks seen (instead of one file for every wardriving session).

 <div align="center">
     <h3>Join our crew and start sailing with us! 🏴‍☠️</h3>